 When we add the groups of tests, the number of sub-projects in Visual Studio will be more than 50.
 A hierarchy of projects should be established.
 These would include "support" (zlib, expat etc) "core" (xmpsdk, src/*.cpp, exiv2, exifprint etc), "test apps" (iotest etc), "sample apps" (exiv2json etc), and "testing" (tests, teste etc).

-Updated by Robin Mills about 1 year ago
+Updated by Robin Mills over 1 year ago

 - Status changed from New to Closed